 Types of Unsecured Loans

 Unsecured loans come in a number of different forms.
 The most common types of unsecured loans include:

 - Personal Credit Lines – While lines of credit are offered by many lenders in a secured form, many are also offered as unsecured loans that are not backed up by any asset.
 An unsecured personal credit line allows the borrower to access funds on an as-needed basis.

 - Unsecured Personal Loans – Personal loans are offered by financial institutions for a wide number of intended uses.
 Since most personal loans are unsecured, they are one of the most common types of unsecured loans.

 - Unsecured Student Loans – Nearly all government-backed student loans and many from private lending institutions fall under the category of unsecured loans.

 - Unsecured Credit Accounts – With most credit card lines not requiring a backing in collateral, a majority of credit cards are unsecured.
 These types of unsecured loans offer the borrower a certain amount of monthly spending allowance that must be paid back to the lender on a revolving basis.

 Debt Settlement programs focus on unsecured debts – those that are not tied to a physical asset such as a house, car or boat.
-In addition, some types of unsecured debt also do not qualify.
+But not all types of unsecured debt qualify for settlement.

 You can include the following types of debt in a New Era Debt Settlement Program: